Benjamin Keasberry

 Benjamin Peach Keasberry (1811 - 6 September 1875) was a Protestant missionary, translator, publisher and educator.
 He established the Prinsep Street Presbyterian Church and a free Malay boarding school, and translated many works into Malay, including the New Testament, publishing them through his own printing press.

 Early life and education

 Keasberry was born in Hyderabad, India in 1811.
-His father was an officer in the British Indian Army.
-His father was later appointed British Resident in Tegal, Central Java.
+His father was an officer in the British Indian Army who was appointed as British Resident in Tegal, Central Java by Sir Stamford Raffles in 1814.
 He was educated in Madras and Mauritius.

 Career

 He came to Singapore in the 1820s to do business, but was met with failure and went to Batavia to work as a clerk in a mercantile firm.
 Following the death of a close friend, he applied to be an assistant missionary with the London Missionary Society's Batavia station.
 From 1830 to 1834, he apprenticed under Walter Henry Medhurst, who taught him Bible translation, village preaching, hospital chaplaincy, teaching, printing, book binding, lithography and literature distribution.
 He travelled to the United States in 1835 to attend the New Brunswick Theological Seminary in New Brunswick, New Jersey.
 There, he was ordained a minister.

 Keasberry initially planned to travel to China with wife, but was rejected in Macau.
 On his way back to Java, he arrived in Singapore and decided to stay to spread Christianity among the local Malay community.
 In order to support himself, he began giving drawing lessons.
 In his free time, he would interact with the local Malay community and distribute tracts.
 In September 1939, due to his fluency in Malay, he was invited to join the Singapore branch of the London Missionary Society as an agent.
 He was then tasked with preaching to the local Malay community.
 He initially preached society's church on Bras Basah Road.
 He founded the Prinsep Street Presbyterian Church, initially known as the Malay Mission Chapel and popularly called the "Tuan Keasberry puna Graja", in August 1843 as he believed that a larger meeting space was required.
 More than 60 Malays and Peranakans attended the church's inaugural service.
 He also taught classes at the Singapore Institution Free School with Alfred North and Munshi Abdullah.
 The classes were discontinued due to low enrollment numbers, and Keasberry then became an examiner for writing and drawing for the school.